This Garlic Butter Sauce with Steak has been sponsored by Plugrá® Butter. All thoughts and opinions are my own.

 Garlic Butter Sauce

 Few things in life get me more excited than butter.
 An absolute must-have in much of my cooking, good quality butter can’t be compromised.
 Whether I’m enjoying this simple everyday essential slathered on toast, to make scrambled eggs, or as the main ingredient in this Garlic Butter Sauce, I always choose Plugrá Butter.
-Found at my local Safeway store, I always stock up whenever it goes on sale or I happen to have a coupon.

 In honor of my most-recent butter stockpile, (and tutorial on how to cook steak) I thought it would be fun to share my favorite Garlic Butter Sauce Recipe with you guys.